Skip to content ↓

 • Plain white school shirt

-• Girls – black skirt, A Line or pleated, of a length of no more than 2 inches above the knee OR black tailored trousers.
-Trousers must NOT be of canvas or denim type material
+• Black skirt, A Line or pleated, of a length of no more than three inches above the knee.

-• Girls – black or white socks OR black or neutral tights
+• Black or white socks or black or neutral tights

 Please note: footwear should not have sport logos such as Nike or Adidas etc.